JoseArias31/Git-and-GitHub/README.md

 -git pull origin main = keep in mind we need to be on the branch we want to pull from.

 *Git fetch works to validate the changes made without changing anything from our repositories if so, we can git pull the changes.

+-git fetch origin =works as a command to check the commit made so far